farirpgs/fari-games/data/game-documents/fari-games/charge-rpg.md

 You step in to confront a consequence that one of your teammates would otherwise face.
 Describe how you intervene.

+You can make a `determination roll` to try to reduce or cancel the consequence.

 > **You suffer the consequence instead of them.
-You may roll to resist it as normal.**
+You may call for a `determination roll` to reduce or cancel the consequence.**
 >
 > ---
 >